ufcg-lsd/blowout/README.md

 ## What is Blowout?
 Blowout is a tool for receiving job submission, monitoring requests and interacting with the [Fogbow Middleware](http://www.fogbowcloud.org/) to execute the jobs in the federated cloud resources.
 Blowout abstracts away a complex distributed infra-structure and allows the user to focus on the application requirements.

-An example of Blowout job submitter is the [Arrebol](http://arrebol.lsd.ufcg.edu.br/).
+An example of Blowout job submitter is [Arrebol](http://arrebol.lsd.ufcg.edu.br/).

-The main features of the Blowout are:
+The main Blowout features are:
 - feature 1 -- receive jobs submissions and request resources from the federated cloud for these jobs.
 - feature 2 -- associate to a particular job a resource that match with the job requeriments and request the execution of these job in the resource.
 - feature 3 -- monitor the execution of the job in the associated resource.